-The feature documentary PIECE OF MIND explores the challenges of serious mental illness.
-In August 2008, in the Mission District of San Francisco, Teresa, 56, a Japanese American woman living with schizoaffective disorder was shot 7 times by police, when she picked up a small knife, refusing to leave her room and go to the hospital for evaluation.
+The feature documentary PIECE OF MIND explores the cognitive and systemic challenges to treatment for persons with serious mental illness.
+In August 2008, in the Mission District of San Francisco, Teresa, 56, a Japanese American woman living with schizoaffective disorder was shot 7 times by police, when she picked up a small knife, refusing to leave her single room occupancy (SRO) and go to the hospital for evaluation.
 Teresa survived.
-The film interweaves Teresa’s trials that go all the way to the U.S. Supreme Court told by her sisters Frances and Patricia, Linda in her relentless efforts to get her adult son, Jesse, with schizophrenia into treatment and on medication, and Jeff whose bipolar hypomania was “a white tunnel of white light” until he lost his job and attempted suicide.
-Their intimate stories reveal humane solutions to this public health crisis.
+The film interweaves Teresa’s trials that go all the way to the U.S. Supreme Court told by her sisters Frances and Patricia, Linda in her relentless efforts to get psychiatric care for her adult son, Jesse, with schizophrenia, and Jeff whose bipolar hypomania was “a white tunnel of white light” until he lost his job and attempted suicide.
+Their deeply personal stories reveal humane solutions to this public health crisis.

 Today in America, an estimated 44 million adults live with a mental illness, yet nearly 60% don’t receive treatment in a given year.
 What these numbers don’t take into account is the toll it takes on parents, siblings and children, as they struggle to keep their family intact and get their loved one treatment in a broken mental health care system.
 PIECE OF MIND reveals the need for inpatient and Assist Outpatient Treatment for persons living with serious mental illness.
 Solutions include increased psychiatric hospital beds and medical staff, wider implementation of Laura’s Law and Kendra’s Law, and the importance of de-escalation training for police officers nationwide.